Kimlic/quorum.node/README.md

 # Work with Quorum:
 - for now Quorum have 0 price of gas and transaction cost is 0 but account need at least 1 wei to send transaction.
-We can use truffle to send some ether to our account.
-For this write this commands:
+We can use truffle to send some ether to our account, follow steps below:

 ```
 truffle cosole --network KIM3